tailscale-dev/deck-tailscale/readme.md

 are welcomed.

 1. Clone this repo to your Deck.
-2. Copy the `tailscaled.service` file to `/etc/systemd/system/`.
-3. Run `sudo bash tailscale.sh` to install Tailscale (or update the existing installation).
+2. Run `sudo bash tailscale.sh` to install Tailscale (or update the existing installation).
-4. Run `sudo tailscale up --qr --operator=deck --ssh` to have Tailscale generate a login QR code.
+3. Run `sudo tailscale up --qr --operator=deck --ssh` to have Tailscale generate a login QR code.
 Scan the code with your phone and authenticate with Tailscale to bring your Deck onto your network.